harp-tech/protocol/SynchronizationClock.md

 A full example demonstrating a state machine receiving the 6-byte sequence can be found in the [Pico Core](https://github.com/harp-tech/core.pico/blob/main/firmware/src/harp_synchronizer.cpp).

----

-## Physical connection
+## Physical Connection

-The physical connection is made by a simple 3.5mm audio cable.
+The physical connection for transmission of the Harp Synchronization Clock SHOULD be made by a 3.5 mm audio cable.

 The connector pinout for a device *receiving* the timestamp is shown below:

 !["SynchReceiverSchematic](./assets/HarpClockSyncReceiver.png)

-A TVS diode is also suggested for ESD protection.
+A TVS diode is RECOMMENDED for ESD protection.

 > [!IMPORTANT]
-> The device receiving the timestamp must provide 3.3-5V (~10mA) on the audio jack **R** pin.
+> The device receiving the timestamp MUST provide 3.3V-5V (~10 mA) on the audio jack **R** pin.

 The schematic snippet for a device *sending* the timestamp is shown below:

 !["SynchSenderSchematic](./assets/HarpClockSyncSender.png)

 > [!NOTE]
-> The device *sending* the timestamp isolates each clock output port, preventing ground loops from forming when connecting the audio jack between sender and receiver.
+> The device *sending* the timestamp SHOULD isolate each clock output port, preventing ground loops from forming when connecting the audio jack between sender and receiver.

 A supplementary PDF [example](./assets/PhysicalConnector.pdf) of the sender and the receiver is also available.
 The connector used is from `Switchcraft Inc.` with PartNo. `35RASMT2BHNTRX`.